Community participation funding

 - Volunteer training

-- Coaching courses
+- Accredited coaching courses

-What is not considered for funding?
+What will not be considered for funding

 - Construction of sport or recreation facilities

-- Projects being undertaken outside Western Australia
+- Projects undertaken outside of Western Australia

 - Prize money/trophies

-- Membership fees
+- Individual membership fees

 - Catering costs.